We are a UK based office rental agency providing access to over 5000 flexible office rental properties that contain co-working spaces.

 However, some co-working spaces will focus on just one sector and may only host digital technology, or media and the arts related sectors, for instance.
 This is to help develop a sectoral focus which may help facilitate greater interaction and knowledge transfer and may improve the likelihood for business success – one of the reasons being that users may employ each other’s services.

-Similar to a serviced office, with co-working spaces, all accommodation-related costs are inclusive in a one-off cost, however, unlike a serviced office, payment is often via a monthly or annual subscription as is not tied to a particular space or hub (if the provider has multiple hubs).
+Similar to a serviced office, with co-working spaces, all accommodation-related costs are included in a one-off cost, however, unlike a serviced office, payment is often via a monthly or annual subscription as is not tied to a particular space or hub (if the provider has multiple hubs).

 Co-working space may also be provided as part of a larger package which includes use of meeting and conference rooms, and separate larger units for more established businesses.
 This is sometimes referred to as ‘grow-on space’ for businesses that have out-grown their co-working space and wish to move to a larger, more formal and traditional arrangement such as a serviced or managed office.